jantimon/auto-peer/readme.md

 auto-peer.js is an experimental library and was not meant to be used in productive environment.
 As a client is able to send commands to any other client you should never evaluate html or javascript code transmitted by auto-peer.

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [Grunt](http://gruntjs.com/).

+## License
+Copyright (c) 2014 Jan Nicklas.
+Licensed under the MIT license.